Digital Learning

 Stage 2 – Context and Expectations

 What does it do?
-It enables you to tailor and customize your course to your exact specifications!
-It also collects your learners’ expectations to foster a learner-centered approach, leading to a more personalized and practical learning experience.
+Enables you to tailor and customize your course and collect your learners’ expectations for a personalized approach.

 Why is it important?
-To ensure maximum engagement and drive for a personalized learning experience.
+To ensure maximum engagement and a tailored LMS learning experience.

 How does it relate to learning psychology?

-Personalizing the learning experience and gathering feedback can enhance motivation and engagement, drawing from principles of motivation and self-determination theory within educational psychology.
+Personalizing the experience and gathering feedback can enhance motivation and engagement.

 Context and Expectation